 The language we use reflects what we believe.
 We often use words or phrases because that is what we have always done, that is how we were taught, or it is a reflection of the time and space with which we live.
 But sometimes, those words can hurt and sting without us even knowing.

-Four words that undermine VBAC hopeful parents include: “attempting,” “failed,” “TOLAC,” and “preferences.”
+Four loaded words that may sting VBAC hopeful parents include: “attempting,” “failed,” “TOLAC,” and “preferences.”
 (The word “allow” also carries a strong stench of paternalism that has no place in health care.)

 “Attempting a TOLAC” is disempowering